 It’s a new year and with that typically comes resolutions to improve our lives.
-If getting your finances in order is on your list of “to-do”s, then you’ll want to focus on the basics of reducing or eliminating debt and begin saving your future.
+If getting your finances in order is on your list of “to-do”s, then you’ll want to focus on the basics of reducing or eliminating debt and begin saving for your future.
 But, how do you know what to tackle first?
 Use the four steps below to rank your loan obligations and start yourself on the road to living without debt.

 First things first – you must commit to no new debt.
 Live within your means.

 Next, rank your debts using these four steps:

 - Start Small.
 If you have small debts that will be quick to pay off, you should list those first – no matter the balance or APR.
 Checking a loan obligation off your list early will eliminate monthly payments and give you a sense of accomplishment, which can help keep you committed to your goal of a debt-free life.

 - Know Your Rates.
 Rank your debts in order of their interest rates, highest to lowest.
 Using the interest rates, prioritize the order in which you should pay them off.
 Sort your obligations by variable and fixed rates.
 Variable rates should be given a greater priority than fixed, in most cases.

 - Consider the Term.
 Rank open-ended obligations above fixed-term loans.
 For example, an auto loan typically has a fixed term.
 If you make your scheduled payment, you will pay off the loan within the prescribed timeframe.
 A credit card, however, has no term.
 Your payment is a percentage of your balance.
 Therefore, making only the minimum payment could cost you years of interest payments.